-Media Access Control address or commonly known as MAC address is a unique identifier for network interfaces.
+Media Access Control address, commonly known as MAC address, is a unique identifier for network interfaces.
 (A network interface is the point of interconnection between a computer and a private or public network.)
 It is used in most network technologies as a network address.

 A MAC address is a unique alphanumeric hardware identifier for a network device or interface.
-This means that your laptops WIFI adaptor and Bluetooth adaptor has an individual MAC address.
+This means that your laptop's WIFI adaptor and Bluetooth adaptor have an individual MAC address.